 - Program Evaluation Committee: residents and education office meet frequently to re-assess and improve program for residents.
 Resident feedback for rotations is taken very seriously.
 Changes based on that feedback is implemented whenever possible.

-- List of local therapists from social workers to private practice psychiatrists made available to all residents
+- A list of local therapists from social workers to private practice psychiatrists made available to all residents

-- Peer Support Line created specifically for COVID 19 related stress
+- COVID-19 Support: Peer Support Line created specifically for COVID 19 related stress

 - Ensuring appropriate PPE is available for all residents